Data Science, Bachelor of Science

 - Make model predictions and uncertainty calculations for a variety of model quantities.

-- Reasoning Skills: Graduates will demonstrate statistical and computational reasoning skills.
+- Demonstrate statistical and computational reasoning skills.

 - Evaluate the trade-offs of various computation and inferential issues.